ShishirV712/Microros-Setup/README.md

 >**Note:** If you have already completed microros installation once then skip step 1.
 For official documentation click on the below link
 [Microros Documentation](https://micro.ros.org/docs/tutorials/core/first_application_linux/)

+# Step 1:
-Step 2:Now open a new terminal/terminator and follow these steps
+Now open a new terminal/terminator and follow these steps
 # Source the ROS 2 installation
 	source /opt/ros/humble/setup.bash